The Medicines (MDCO) Q1 2017 Results - Earnings Call Transcript

 Umer Raffat - Evercore Group LLC

 Hi.
 Thanks for taking my questions.
-Clive, maybe a few, number one, when can you file the NDA and which also ties into my follow-up which is what type of duration of open label extension do you need to see.
-Because one, things we were looking at for your Phase III, was the 18- month durations, we're just trying to understand the duration of open label extension.
+Clive, maybe a few, number one, when can you file the NDA and which also ties into my follow-up which is, what type of duration of open label extension do you need to see?
+Because one of the things we were looking at for your Phase III was the 18- month durations, we're just trying to understand the duration of open label extension.

-And then also just to clarify, did you guys receive any input from any of the companies you're engaging with, in your ongoing strategic conversations?
+And then also, just to clarify, did you guys receive any input from any of the companies you're engaging with, in your ongoing strategic conversations?
 And when should we expect an update on that?
 Thank you.

 Clive A. Meanwell, M.D., Ph.D - The Medicines Co.